hydr0nium/howtogit.info/content/_index.md

 5. Resolve possible merge conflicts.

 ### What is a branch? [🔗](https://howtogit.info/#what-is-a-branch-link)
 A git branch is like a different timeline for you files.
-When you create a new branch, your 'timeline' splits into two paths.
+When you create a new branch, your current 'timeline' splits into two paths.
 You can choose to take any of the two paths to continue.
 To create a new branch you can use:
 ```bash
 git checkout -b new_branch_name # Create new branch with name 'new_branch_name'
 ```